metabase/metabase/docs/administration-guide.md

 * once you have added them, they will get an email and a link where they can set their password
 * to make a user an admin click on "grant admin"
 * to remove admin priveledges click on "revoke admin"
 * to delete an account, click on "remove".
-Note that this will delete all the cards this user has created.
+Note that this will mark the account as inactive and prevent it being used in the future but not actually delete the user's cards or dashboards.